Skip to main content

 Topic: system:supd-metrics

-Available on every site, but only readable by sys tenant on top sites.
+Available on every site, but only readable by sys tenant on the Control Tower.

 The system samples metrics on supd container to cpu and memory once every 30 seconds.